 Foolproof polenta?
 YES!

 Using the word “foolproof” is brave.
-But when a recipe works, time after time, over and over, like my method for cooking juicy chicken breasts, this creamy polenta recipe deserves the title “foolproof”.
+But when a recipe works, time after time, over and over, I think this creamy polenta recipe deserves the “foolproof” moniker.

 Here’s why: